Sv443/ComputerCraft-Projects/Farms/SugarcaneFarm/README.md

 ### Installation:
 1. If you intend on using the auto-home feature you will need to set up some GPS servers in always loaded chunks first, see [this guide](https://tweaked.cc/guide/gps_setup.html)
   If you don't want to use this feature, make sure to disable it (see step 5)
-2. Craft a mining turtle (pickaxe) and two chests or barrels and place them like shown in the image above
+2. Craft a turtle with a mining tool (like pickaxe or hoe) and two chests or barrels and place them like shown in the image above
   The positioning of the chests/barrels is important!
 The turtle will always assume the farm is in front of it and to the right, from its initial position.
   When using the auto-home feature, the turtle will also need an ender modem equipped in its other slot.
-3. Place the mining turtle above the refueling station in the corner, facing along the left edge of the farm (X axis)
+3. Place the turtle above the refueling station in the corner, facing along the left edge of the farm (X axis)
 4. Run these commands:
 ```
 label set sugarcane_farm